And when you are done looking at this site for the Scots input on football world-wide, here are two more.

 International games continued but noticeably with no involvement of British players, apart from the sponsorship from 1905 of Lipton Cup by Scots-born, Thomas Lipton.
 However, it was a situation that was to change radically in 1909.
 A "Robert" Buck of Montevideo Wanderers played three times for Uruguay in 1909 and 1910.
 He would also take the field once for Argentina in 1912, one of two early, dual internationals.
 However, Buck is problem.
 Elsewhere he is named as Robert Sidney Buck but there is no trace of him in either country.
 Yet there is in both of Sidney Richard Buck, an insurance agent.
 He was born in about 1885, can be seen travelling from Montevideo, a resident of Uruguay, to London in 1921 and again in 1937 from Buenos Aires, now a resident of Argentina.
 And he was English, born in London.

 But whoever Buck was in addition in 1909 he was joined for Uruguay by the man, a Scot, who would be a pivotal figure at CURCC/Penarol and for Uruguay.
 His name was “El Yoni”, Johnny Harley, whose contribution not just to his adopted country’s game but also the style, in which his countrymen played and continue to play it, cannot be underestimated.
 Born in Glasgow, in Cathcart to be precise, in 1886, he had a tough start to life.
 He lost his mother young.
-At four he was a patient in Glasgow's Deaf and Dumb Institution.
-Yet Harley completed his education at Cathcart Public School, there know as Jock, and moved on until, as a newly qualified railway-engineer, aged 20, in 1906 he found work on trying his luck abroad on the tracks, initially in and around Bahia Blanca in Argentina to the south of the country's capital.
+At four he was a patient at the local Victoria Hospital.
+The reasons are unknown and temporary.
+Harley would complete his education at Cathcart Public School, there know as Jock, and moved on until, as a newly qualified railway-engineer, aged 20, in 1906 he found work on trying his luck abroad on the tracks, initially in and around Bahia Blanca in Argentina to the south of the country's capital.
 Then he briefly went home before returning in 1907 but this time to Buenos Aires itself.
 There, whilst working again for Bahía Blanca and North Western Railway and the Buenos Aires Western Railway, he played for the latter's team Ferro Carril Oeste, which exists to this day, before in 1908 being spotted in a friendly by CURCC, the opposition.
 The club was clearly looking for new talent.
 It would not take the Uruguayan title in that year.
 Harley was head-hunted, He was made a job offer and in 1909 crossed the River Plate and never looked back.

 Newly-installed in Montevideo John Harley first played for CURCC and then until 1920 with CURCC’s alter ego and successor, Penarol.
 He captained the club team for ten seasons and on retiring in 1920 went on to manage it.
 As a small but tough and stylish Scots centre-back, making his début for Uruguay in his first year there and acting as player/manager, he would represent his adopted country seventeen times, captaining it twice and later also managing it.
 However, perhaps his greatest legacy was his introduction, the passing-on of the Scottish, short-passing game to Uruguay, known there as "corto a pe", short-to-foot, not just at club level, in the same way and at the same time as fellow Scot, Archie McLean, was doing in Sao Paulo in Brazil, but also directly to the country’s national team in a way Mclean did not.